SalomonRN/Short-Url-Generator/README.md

 ## Redis usage

 This project uses Redis as a caching layer to store short URL mappings temporarily for faster access.
 If Redis is unavailable when the server starts, the application will still run, but caching functionalities will be disabled and all requests will hit the database directly.
-If you want the server to exit if Redis is not reachable at startup, you can change the `redis_exit_on_fail` variable in `main.py` to `True`.
+If you want the server to exit if Redis is not reachable at startup, you can set the environment variable `REDIS_EXIT` to any value.

 ---